planors/planors/CONTRIBUTING.md

 Every contribution will help the project, even if it's just a small wording fix or a big change in core :)

+- Make sure that there are no existing issues related to your problem before creating a new issue (check closed ones too), and the same goes for PRs as well

 > TODO:s are in the Github Projects tab 😉

 ## Issues